 Programming Drum Beats using Cubase's Key Editor

-Learn how to program drum beats via the Key Editor in your DAW.
+Learn how to program amazing drum beats using the Key Editor in your DAW.

 Not everyone can lay down a great drum groove; be it using a drum kit or a pad based sampler like the MPC series of beat boxes some people need to resort to DAW based micro programming to get a drum beat grooving.